kjaymiller/diversity-orgs-tech/.github/ISSUE_TEMPLATE/dashboard_bug.md

 ---
 name: Dashboard Report
-description: File a bug report
+description: File an issue with the Dashboard
 title: "[Dashboard]: "
 labels: ["dashboard"]
+about: "Report an Issue with the Dashboard"
 ---

 <This is for the Elastic Community Team Members to Report issues on our Dashboard>